-You might accidentally close some important pages on Google Chrome and too lazy to get the pages back via Chrome’s history.
+You might accidentally close some important pages on Google Chrome and too lazy to get the pages back via History.
 There must be a faster and more convenient way to restore recently closed tabs, right?

 Of course, there is!
 You can reopen the tabs you recently closed without having to visit the History page.
-Google Chrome remembers the links so you can open them again with ease.
+Google Chrome remembers the links so you can relaunch them again with ease.

 Here is how to do that.